curl/everything-curl/protocols-protocols.md

 Generally, there are protocol specs that tell us how to send and receive data for specific protocols.
-The protocol specs we follow are RFCs put together and pubished by IETF.
+The protocol specs we follow are RFCs put together and published by IETF.

-Some protocols are not properly documented in a final RFC, like for example SFTP for which our implemenation is based on an internet-draft that isn't even the last available one.
+Some protocols are not properly documented in a final RFC, like for example SFTP for which our implementation is based on an internet-draft that isn't even the last available one.

 Protocols are however spoken by two parties and like in any given conversation, there are then two sides of understanding something or